nitram2342/fensterbrief/README.rst

          + Creating folder /home/martin/Documents/Vorgaenge/2016-12_company_X-Klarung_Situation_X
          + Copy file /home/martin/Documents/Vorgaenge/2014-09-company_X-guthabenerstattung/2014-09-29-company_X-guthabenerstattung.tex to /home/martin/Documents/Vorgaenge/2016-12_company_X-Klarung_Situation_X/2016-12-14_company_X-Klarung_Situation_X.tex

-Afterwards, the Fensterbrief script will launch the LaTeX editor that has been configured.
+Afterwards, the fensterbrief script will launch the LaTeX editor that has been configured.
 Since LaTeX editors usually support a build-in function for rendering and printing, there are no further steps relevant here.
 If you use a editor that does not support rendering, you can